English

 Each agent stays in its own area, so they do not conflict.

-Rely on version history as a safety net
+Rely on commit history as a safety net

-No matter which strategy you use, version history preserves every change.
+No matter which strategy you use, commit history preserves every change.
 Even if something is overwritten unexpectedly, you can always roll back.

 Watch the audit log